wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

       ![](../assets/img/apis/response.png)

-Now you are ready to publish the API to the Choreo Develope Portal so that external consumers can consume the API.
+Now you are ready to publish the API to the Choreo Developer Portal so that external consumers can consume the API.

 ## Step 4: Publish the API
 Follow this procedure to publish the API and view the published API on the Choreo Developer Portal: